natenka/pyneng-book-en/docs/source/exercises/19_exercises.rst

     Ethernet0/0                192.168.100.3   YES NVRAM  up                    up
     Ethernet0/1                unassigned      YES NVRAM  administratively down down

-You can create any additional functions to complete task.
+You can create any additional functions to complete the task.

-Check function with devices from device.yaml file
+Check the operation of the function on devices from the devices.yaml file.

 Task 19.3
 ~~~~~~~~~~~~

-Create send_command_to_devices() function that sends different show commands to different devices in parallel threads and then writes the output of commands to a file.
-Output from devices in file can be in any order.
+Create a send_command_to_devices function that sends different show commands
+to different devices in concurrent threads and then writes the output of the
+commands to a file.
+The output from the devices in the file can be in any order.

 Function parameters:

-* devices - list of dictionaries with devices connection parameters
+* devices - a list of dictionaries with parameters for connecting to devices
-* commands_dict - dictionary that specifies which device to send which command.
-Example dictionary - *commands*
+* commands_dict - a dictionary that specifies which device to send which command.
+  Dictionary example - commands
-* filename - name of file into which the outputs of all commands will be written
+* filename is the name of the file to which the output of all commands will be written
-* limit - maximum number of parallel threads (default 3)
+* limit - maximum number of concurrent threads (default 3)

-Function does not return anything.
+The function returns None.

-Output of commands should be written to a plain text file in this format (you should write host name and command itself before output of command):
+The output of the commands should be written to a plain text file in this
+format (before the output of the command, you must write the hostname and
+the command itself):

 ::